oasis-tcs/openc2-ap-pf/oc2pf.md

 * Actuator:  A set of specifiers defined in this specification that are meaningful in the context of PF.

 ### 2.1.1 Actions
-Table 2.1.1-1 presents the OpenC2 Actions defined in Version 1.0 of the Language Specification which are meaningful in the context of an PF.
-The particular Action/Target pairs that are required or are optional are presented in [Section 2.3](#23-openc2-commands).
+Table 2.1.1-1 presents the OpenC2 Actions defined in Version 1.0 of the Language Specification which are meaningful in the context of PF.
+The particular Action/Target pairs that are valid combinations are presented in [Section 2.3](#23-openc2-commands).

 **Table 2.1.1-1.
 Actions Applicable to PF**